Socialism in Canada: Democratic socialism

 In 1961, the CCF joined with the Canadian Labour Congress to form the New Democratic Party (NDP).
 The NDP is more moderate and social-democratic than its predecessor, the CCF.
 The Regina Manifesto of the CCF called for abolishing capitalism while the NDP merely wants to reform capitalism.
 They are generally perceived as being responsible for the creation of universal healthcare, pensions, a human rights code and for the development of Canada's social safety net in general.
 In the past, the NDP has formed provincial governments in Alberta, British Columbia, Yukon Territory, Saskatchewan, Manitoba, Ontario, and Nova Scotia.
 The NDP government created a public auto insurance company upon taking power in Saskatchewan, Manitoba and British Columbia.
-At present only British Columbia has a New Democratic government, while the NDP is the official opposition in Alberta, Saskatchewan, Manitoba, Ontario, and Yukon.
+At present British Columbia and Manitoba have New Democratic governments, while the NDP is the official opposition in Alberta, Saskatchewan, Ontario, and Yukon.

-At the federal level the NDP has held strong influence over various minority governments, in particular a Liberal minority led by Pierre Trudeau from 1972-1974 during the 29th Canadian Parliament.
-During this period the NDP was successful in forcing the government to create a state-owned oil company, called Petro Canada.
+At the federal level the NDP has held strong influence over various minority governments, in particular a Liberal minority led by Pierre Trudeau from 1972–1974 during the 29th Canadian Parliament.
+During this period, due to the unpopularity of the first phase of the National Energy Program and the need to maintain confidence of the House of Commons, the Liberal Party acquiesced to an earlier NDP proposal to create a national petroleum company, forming a state-owned oil company, called Petro Canada.

 The NDP has also held influence over other Liberal-led minority governments during the Lester B. Pearson government (1963–1968) and the Paul Martin government (2004–2006).
 Their self-stated goal is to one day form a federal government on their own and introduce social-democratic policies.

-In the province of Quebec, the NDP has been considerably less popular, but recently, in the May 2, 2011 Canadian Federal Election a record number of NDP Members of Parliament were elected, including 59 of the 75 available seats in Quebec.
+In the province of Quebec, the NDP has been considerably less popular, However, in the May 2, 2011 Canadian Federal Election a record number of NDP Members of Parliament were elected, including 59 of the 75 available seats in Quebec.
 The party was the Official Opposition in the 41st Canadian Parliament.
+However since then, the NDP has seen its support decline.

 For most of the late 20th century, the strongest social-democratic party in Quebec has been the sovereigntist Parti Québécois.
 Like the NDP, the Parti Québécois is generally considered to be "social democratic".